solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - Title xxx.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-## Exercise 1: Extract Text and Structure from Documents with Forms Recognizer
+## Exercise 1: Extract text and structure from documents with Forms Recognizer

 Duration: X minutes